Are you thinking of learning to code?

 After learning the basics of web development, I was in the process of teaching myself React.js and looking through courses.

-I eventually found ZTM’s Complete React Developer course (now updated for 2022 btw) and liked how comprehensive it seemed.
+I eventually found ZTM’s Complete React Developer course (updated every year by the way) and liked how comprehensive it seemed.
 After enrolling, I was very impressed by both the courses' content and the teaching styles of Andrei and Yihua.

 I took "Getting Your First Dev Job" with Yihua and "Career Advice" with Andrei.
 They were both very helpful when creating my resume and deciding which type of companies to focus my efforts on.